Pre-Socratic philosophy: The Eleatics: Parmenides, Zeno and Melissus

 Zeno and Melissus continued Parmenides' thought on cosmology.
 Zeno is mostly known for his paradoxes, i.e., self-contradictory statements which served as proofs that Parmenides' monism was valid, and that pluralism was invalid.
 The most common theme of those paradoxes involved traveling a distance, but since that distance comprises infinite points, the traveler could never accomplish it.
 His most famous is the Achilles paradox, which is mentioned by Aristotelis: "The second is called the 'Achilles' and says that the slowest runner will never be caught by the fastest, because it is necessary for the pursuer first to arrive at the point from which the pursued set off, so it is necessary that the slower will always be a little ahead."
 (Aristotle Phys.
 239b14–18 [DK 29 A26]) Melissus defended and advanced Parmenides' theory using prose, without invoking divinity or mythical figures.
-He tried to explain why we think various non-existent objects exist.
+He tried to explain why humans think various non-existent objects exist.

 The Eleatics' focus on Being through means of logic initiated the philosophical discipline of ontology.
 Other philosophers influenced by the Eleatics (such as the Sophists, Plato, and Aristotle) further advanced logic, argumentation, mathematics and especially elenchos (proof).
 The Sophists even placed Being under the scrutiny of elenchos.
 Because of the Eleatics reasoning was acquiring a formal method.